Negotiations between Iran and the US over Tehran's nuclear program return to secluded Oman

 The Muscat talks come as Iran appears to have lined up Chinese and Russian support.
 Araghchi traveled to Moscow last week and this week visited Beijing.

-On Thursday, Chinese, Iran and Russian representatives met the head of the International Atomic Energy Agency, the United Nations' nuclear watchdog that likely will verify compliance with any accord like it did with Tehran's 2015 nuclear deal with world powers.
-That deal included China and Russia, as well as France, Germany and the United Kingdom.
+On Thursday, Chinese, Iranian and Russian representatives met the head of the International Atomic Energy Agency, the United Nations' nuclear watchdog that likely will verify compliance with any accord like it did with Tehran's 2015 nuclear deal with world powers.
+That deal included China and Russia, as well as France, Germany and the United Kingdom, in addition to Iran and the U.S.

 However, Iran has greatly restricted the IAEA's inspections — leading to fears internationally that centrifuges and other nuclear material could be diverted.